 5. Save money

-Unlike in-person education and learning opportunities, online education tends to be more affordable.
-There’s also often a wide range of payment options that let us pay in instalments or per class, especially at Local Authority Adult Education facilities.
+Unlike in-person education, online education tends to be more affordable.
+There’s also often a wide range of payment options that let us pay in installments or per class.
+Especially at Local Authority Adult Education facilities.
 This allows for better budget management – something of particular importance to us if we are on a fixed income.